japhero/ObsidianMain/Areas/Physics/Academic Physics Project/DUMP Research.md

 - true curl is 3d.
 - $\text{curl F}= \nabla \times F$
 - for GP study[^5] $ζ$ is the curl.
+- ==How can you model the ocean==
+- **The Curl is used in the the context of the vector field to create the "Ocean Flow" Formula and is an element of the final model**

 ### Maxwells equations
 $$